-With the launch of our new Ring DAC APEX hardware, we’ve been able to enhance the performance of the dCS Ring DAC and the musical expression of our Rossini and Vivaldi systems.
+With the launch of our Ring DAC APEX hardware, we’ve been able to enhance the performance of the dCS Ring DAC and the musical expression of our Rossini, Vivaldi and Bartók systems.
 Here, we take a look at the development of APEX, and the various benefits it delivers for listenersTags: News, Technology & Innovation, APEX, Design & Craft,

 The Ring DAC has been an integral part of dCS products for over 30 years.
 In the 1980s - when dCS was best known for its work in radar and telecommunications - our engineers developed a novel digital-to-analogue conversion system that could be used to process audio signals at 24-bit resolution.